h2oai/datatable/docs/api/dt/codes.rst

         Input categorical data.

     return: FExpr
-        f-expression that returns categories for each column from `cols`.
+        f-expression that returns integer codes for each column from `cols`.

     except: TypeError